 I think this.
-I don't think he appreciates-not that he ever depreciated-I don't think he appreciates the half of what I did to hold up his hands in respect to Congress and all-things I did innumerable things I did; particularly the dinners I would give to the Alibi Club to leaders of Congress and bring in this person and that person.
-I was all time building up his position, so that he could resist any attacks that would come with any misfortune.
-Old Senator what's his name from Texas, he just iterated and reiterated about the battle of Bulge.
-[Connolly]
+I don't think he appreciates (not that he ever depreciated) the half of what I did to hold up his hands in respect to Congress and all-things I did, innumerable things I did; particularly the dinners I would give at the Alibi Club to leaders of Congress and bring in this person and that person.
+I was all [the] time building up his position so that he could resist any attacks that would come with any misfortune.
+Old Senator what's his name from Texas [Connally], he just iterated and reiterated about the battle of the Bulge.